Best 10 AI SOC Platforms For Business (2026)

 • Natural language to KQL removes a key skill barrier for analysts investigating Sentinel data

-• Embedded AI assistance supports existing workflows rather than adding a separate tooling layer
+• Embedded AI assistance supports existing workflows rather than adding a separate tool

 Cautions